DylanP400/RetroClassics/README.md

   * **USER STORY:** *Back To Top Button*

     * As a **developer** I want **a Back To Top Button** so that **users can jump back to the top of the page**

+### Site Goals

+1. Collecting a variety of classic games and consoles, so users can enjoy some nostalgic gaming moments.
+2. Offering users a variety of gaming consoles to suit different tastes of retro gaming fans.
+3. To create a visually appealing and responsive design using Bootstrap, ensuring a consistent user experience across different devices.
+4. Ensuring secure and smooth transactions with the seamless integration of Stripe during the checkout process.
+5. To enable users to create and personalize profiles, managing their order history within the Retro Classics platform.
+6. To implement an efficient search and navigation system, allowing users to easily discover their favorite retro games, consoles, and accessories.
+7. To establish a secure backend infrastructure with Django, handling user data, order processing, and overall system functionality.

 ### Agile Methodology